Summarized Tax Strategies

 Source: Reducing Taxes and Cost Segregation Blog.

-• Taxpayers buy a high-value asset (like a yacht or plane) and lease it back to a charter operator.
+• You buy a high-value asset (like a yacht or airplane) and lease it back to a charter operator.

-• Depreciation and operating expenses generate large deductions, especially under bonus depreciation.
+• Depreciation and operating expenses generate large tax deductions, especially under bonus depreciation.

-• Losses may be non-passive if the owner materially participates in management and scheduling.
+• Losses may be non-passive if you materially participates in management and scheduling.
+This is the biggest sticking point.
+Occasional use or limited oversight risks hobby-loss classification under IRC Section 183.

 Source: Advanced Tax Strategies